mmusil/fh-template-art/README.md

 This tool helps you automate E2E testing of client apps.
 Appium is used to test mobile applications.

 For every client app it tests it will:
-* try to find suitable project (one with name starting with prefix specified in config.js and with template_id matching client app), if such a project does not exist it will try to create it (unfortunately creating projects with fh-fhc seems to be unstable and often fails)
+* try to find suitable project (one with name starting with prefix specified in config/common.json and with template_id matching client app), if such a project does not exist it will try to create it
 * try to find running cloud app in the project, if it is not running it will try to deploy it
 * prepares connection between cloud and client app
 * prepares credentials bundle if needed (again the tool tries to find suitable one before it attempts to create new one)
 * for push starter apps:
-  * changeBundleId of the app to one specified in config.js (iOS specific)
+  * changeBundleId of the app to one specified in config/credentials.json (iOS specific)
   * enables push for the app
 * for SAML apps:
   * prepares SAML service in studio